John H. Reading

 John H. Reading (November 26, 1917 – February 7, 2003) was an American businessman and politician based in Oakland, California.
 He was elected as the 44th Mayor of Oakland, California and served three four-year terms, from 1966 to 1977.
-Since his terms, voters have consistently elected Democratic candidates as mayor of the city.
+Reading is the last Republican to be elected Mayor of Oakland.

-Life and career
+Early life and career

 Born in Glendale, Arizona, Reading moved as a youth with his family to Oakland.
-There he attended public schools.
-He graduated from the University of California, Berkeley in 1940, after having worked his way through college.
+There he attended public schools, including Fremont High School.
+He graduated from the University of California, Berkeley in 1940.

 During World War II, Reading served in the Army Air Force as both a pilot and flight training officer.
 He attained the rank of Lieutenant Colonel.

 After the war, Reading inherited his father's business, Ingram's Food Products.
 The company was based in East Oakland, and was famous for frozen Red's Tamales.
-He was appointed to the Oakland City Council in 1961 and served on the body until being appointed as mayor.
+In 1950, Reading bought out his father's interest in the company and expanded its reach statewide.
+Reading also was president of the Reading Machinery Company, Tempting Food's Inc. and the Joanna Banana Corporation.